Paul Verlaine

 My desire conjured, where the gold roofs soar,

-To music’s strains, while fragrances entice,
+To music’s strains, where fragrances entice,

 Endless harems, bodily paradise!